 Fintech infrastructure democratizes access to financial products and enables developers and start-ups to shift their focus to building their unique end-user value proposition.
 However, developing this infrastructure is expensive and time-consuming.
 Founders who are able to successfully develop a company in this space unlock tremendous value, not just for the services or functionality that can be accessed directly, but also due to the potential for additional value-add or complementary products to be layered on top.

-With risk appetite shrinking across the financial sector, we anticipate banks and other traditional financial institutions to pull back on less profitable customer segments such as SMEs and gig workers.
-This leaves space for marketplaces, platforms and vertical SaaS companies to offer customized and bespoke financial products, leveraging a combination of their unique customer data, strong customer relationships, and - most importantly - third party embedded finance partners.
+With risk appetite shrinking across the financial sector, we anticipate banks and other traditional financial institutions will pull back on less profitable customer segments, such as SMEs and gig workers.
+This leaves space for marketplaces, platforms, and vertical SaaS companies to offer customized and bespoke financial products, leveraging a combination of their unique customer data, strong customer relationships, and — most importantly — third party embedded finance partners.

 2021 was the year of the largest bull run in crypto history, with crypto market cap nearly tripling as it approached $3T in assets.
-Many of the firms enabling the explosive growth of crypto (e.g. exchanges) whilst crypto-first - are not crypto-only.
+Many of the firms enabling the explosive growth of crypto (e.g. exchanges), whilst crypto-first, are not crypto-only.
 They largely have the same banking and payment needs that traditional fintechs have, including access to local payment schemes and bank accounts.
 As such, standard fintech infrastructure will increasingly serve crypto / web3 natives with tailored solutions.

-2020/2021 saw the dramatic growth of fiat on-ramps, such as MoonPay, solve the payment acceptance problems crypto firms regularly face as they accept fiat.
-Many of these solutions rely on a multitude of partners to service their customers, including traditional acquirors, payment processors and even banks.
+2020/2021 also saw the dramatic growth of fiat on-ramps, such as MoonPay, solve the payment acceptance problems crypto firms regularly face as they accept fiat.
+Many of these solutions rely on a multitude of partners to service their customers, including traditional acquirers, payment processors, and even banks.

 Despite the fact that there’s a potential crypto winter, we anticipate the proliferation of more dedicated and full stack fiat offerings for crypto natives to emerge from within the fintech infrastructure world.
-Many of these will solve issues related to KYC/onboarding, banking-as-a-service and payments in ways that fully address the dynamic and unique demands of this transformational technology/market segment.
+Many of these will solve issues related to KYC/onboarding, banking-as-a-service, and payments in ways that fully address the dynamic and unique demands of this transformational technology.

 To keep up with increasingly complex payments stacks, financial operations teams have been growing in size.
-Reconciliation and transaction accounting across various pay in and pay out methods, tracking payment flows and company performance in real-time today is a complex and expensive operational burden.
-Multiple uploads of CSV files, manual data entry and reconciliation is the norm.
-A new generation of FinOps companies are emerging to help companies streamline finance operations and facilitate the movement and reconciliation of payments.
+Reconciliation and transaction accounting across various pay-in and pay-out methods, as well as tracking payment flows and company performance in real-time today have become complex and expensive operational burdens.
+Multiple uploads of CSV files, manual data entry, and reconciliation is the current norm, but a new generation of FinOps companies are emerging to help companies streamline finance operations and facilitate the movement and reconciliation of payments.

 The likes of Modern Treasury in the US have developed API-first platforms that facilitate money movements and reconciliation of ACH and bank payments on the payout side.
-We believe, however, that there are regional champions to be built as payment methods, banking rails and regulatory landscape diverge geographically.
+We believe, however, that there are regional champions to be built as payment methods, banking rails, and regulatory landscape can vary geographically.
 We've been excited by the early companies that are working in this area, and are looking forward to seeing leading European solutions emerge.

 Open Banking will evolve into Open Finance and then eventually Open Data